 – Names two areas where click-to-call monetizes well on mobile: home insurance and home security and alarm systems…

 He’s very bullish.
 Wants to get product inventories and companies’ CPA bids to match against their search inventory.
-Strategy has been to go after the top 500 retailers in the US and to grow that way.
+The strategy has been to go after the top 500 retailers in the US and to grow that way.

 – What about using flashier ads, essentially taking the integration of product ads’ images a step further?